On the Equivalence between Neyman Orthogonality and Pathwise Differentiability: Background

 \begin{definition}[Nuisance scores and nuisance tangent space] Assume that for every regular submodel $t\mapsto P_{t, s}$ through \(P_0\), the derivative $\frac{d}{dt}\beta(P_{t, s})|_{t=0}$ exists.
 Define the nuisance score set

 Define the nuisance tangent space

 \end{definition}

 It is worth noting that nuisance scores are defined without reference to any explicit nuisance parameterization.
-Concretely, a score $s$ is nuisance if there exists a regular submodel with score $s$ along which $\beta$ is locally constant to first order.
-In general, $\frac{d}{dt}\beta(P_{t, s})|_{t=0}$ need not be determined uniquely by the score alone, i.e., two regular submodels can share the same score while yielding different derivatives of $\beta$.
-Moreover, $\Lambda$ is a closed linear subspace of $\mathcal{T}$ generated by score directions that admit regular submodels along which $\beta$ is locally constant to first order.
+Concretely, a score $s$ is a nuisance if there exists a regular submodel with score $s$ along which $\beta$ is locally constant to first order.
+Following the discussion after Definition~\ref{def:regular_qmd_submodel}, the score need not by itself determine $\frac{d}{dt}\beta(P_{t, s})|_{t=0}$, as two regular submodels can share the same score while yielding different derivatives of $\beta$, which is why the definition quantifies over the existence of such a submodel.
+Furthermore, $\Lambda$ is a closed linear subspace of $\cT$ generated by score directions that admit regular submodels along which $\beta$ is locally constant to first order.

 \begin{definition}[Pathwise differentiability and influence functions] We say $\beta$ is pathwise differentiable at $P_0$ if there exists $\varphi \in L_2^0(P_0)$ such that for every regular submodel with score $s$,